Kanye West: Religious beliefs

-After the success of his song "Jesus Walks" from the album The College Dropout, West was questioned on his beliefs and said, "I will say that I'm spiritual.
+After the success of his song "Jesus Walks" from the album The College Dropout, West was asked about his beliefs and said, "I will say that I'm spiritual.
 I have accepted Jesus as my Savior.
 And I will say that I fall short every day."
 In a 2008 interview with The Fader, West stated that "I'm like a vessel, and God has chosen me to be the voice and the connector".
 In a 2009 interview with online magazine Bossip, West stated that he believed in God, but at the time felt that he "would never go into a religion".
 In 2014, West referred to himself as a Christian during one of his concerts.
 Kim Kardashian stated in September 2019: "He has had an amazing evolution of being born again and being saved by Christ."
 In October 2019, West said with respect to his past, "When I was trying to serve multiple gods it drove me crazy" in reference to the "god of ego, god of money, god of pride, the god of fame", and that "I didn't even know what it meant to be saved" and that now "I love Jesus Christ.
 I love Christianity."

 Politics

-In September 2012, West donated $1,000 to Barack Obama's re-election campaign, and in August 2015 he donated $2,700 to Hillary Clinton's 2016 campaign.
+In September 2012, West donated $1,000 to Barack Obama's re-election campaign; further, in August 2015, West donated $2,700 to Hillary Clinton's 2016 campaign.
 He also donated $15,000 to the Democratic National Committee in October 2014.
 In December 2016, West met with President-elect Donald Trump to discuss bullying, supporting teachers, modernizing curriculums, and violence in Chicago.
 West subsequently stated he would have voted for Trump had he voted.
 In February 2017, however, West deleted all his tweets about Trump in purported dislike of the new president's policies, particularly the travel ban.
 West reiterated his support for Donald Trump in April 2018.
 In October 2018, West donated to progressive Chicago mayoral candidate Amara Enyia.

-That same month, he voiced support for the Blexit movement, a campaign started by conservative commentator Candace Owens, whom he had previously associated with.
+On June 29, 2024, West traveled to Moscow, Russia, to celebrate the 40th birthday of the Russian fashion designer Gosha Rubchinskiy.
+For this, the Ukrainian politician George Tuka labeled West an "enemy of Ukraine"; he traveled during the war between Russia and Ukraine, and Tuka said the money West spent on his trip would fund "the murder of civilians of Ukraine".